LucaKling/aeroFramework/README.md

 ## Features?

-It already features a bunch of features, but there are definitely many more to come.
+It already features a bunch of (technical) stuff, but there are definitely many more to come.
 Here is a short overview about what you can expect:

 * Create your own `PageController` for dynamic content